EGI-Federation/documentation/content/en/users/rucio/VO-Specific-Documentation/_index.md

 ## Confirmation of Client setup

-Once this is complete you should now have access to Rucio, This can be confirmed with a ping and a whoami commands to verify one, the connection to the Rucio host and two, that you are authenticating successfully as your user.
+Once this is complete you should now have access to Rucio.
+This can be confirmed with a ping and a whoami commands to verify one, the connection to the Rucio host and two, that you are authenticating successfully as your user.

 ```shell
 $ rucio ping